Author: Edward Conard

 The Role of Incentives

-Few economists would argue that the majority of the prosperity created during the 90’s was due to an increased appetite for risk.
-“The opportunity to obtain extraordinary wealth is so seductive, it renders the odds irrelevant.
-As innovation grows more valuable relative to everyday activities, it motivates increased
+Few economists would argue that the majority of the prosperity created during the ’90s was due to an increased appetite for risk.
+“The opportunity to obtain extraordinary wealth is so seductive; it renders the odds irrelevant.
+As innovation grows more valuable relative to everyday activities, it motivates increased risk-taking and investment, like the payout in any game of chance.”

 As the most talented Americans took risks and grew more successful, they motivated others with the necessary talent to duplicate their success.
 Workers in risk-averse regions such as Europe and Japan have largely avoided such risk.
 When the top 10 percent of income earners account for 40 to 50 percent of U.S. GDP, it is not difficult to see how the success from increased risk can drive a productive economy.